 - Lightweight and breathable

 - Specialist heel pad absorbs shock

 Overpronation is when your foot rolls inwards each step.
 This is often a result of low arches, causing your feet to roll inwards to compensate.
 If left unattended, overpronation may develop into Achilles tendinitis – a painful injury that impacts the band of tissue from the calf muscles to the lower leg and heel.

 These running insoles from Sidas are specialized for those with low arches and/or those who overpronate, increasing comfort, decreasing shock through each step, and reducing your risk of picking up an injury in the near future.

-4. Running insoles for plantar fasciitis
+Running insoles for plantar fasciitis

 Plantar fasciitis is a common running injury where you have pain in the bottom of your foot, mainly in the heel and the arch.
 This running injury can be a result of many things.
-However, generally, is a result of overuse and too much impact going through your feet.
-A great way to reduce the pain of plantar fasciitis is a specialized pair of running insoles.
-This, paired with regular icing and stretching should see the everso common injury go away within a number of weeks.

 These running insoles from Sorbothane provide you with full confidence and protection when running or walking.
 The increased shock absorption and heel support lessen the pain of plantar fasciitis, allowing you to focus on what matters – breaking those personal bests.